MiheerTamkhane/interview-prep/js-questions/patterns/PATTERNS.md

    Ex. countUniqueValues([1,1,1,1,1,2]) // 2
    Ex. countUniqueValues([1,2,3,4,4,4,7,7,12,12,14]) // 7
    Ex. countUniqueValues([-2, -1, -1, 0, 1]) // 7

+3. Write a function called averagePair.
+Given a sorted array of integers and a target average, determine if there is a pair of values in the array where the average of the pair equals the target average.
+There may be more than one pair that matches the average target.

+   Example: averagePair([1,2,3],2.5) // true
+   averagePair([1,3,3,5,6,7,10,12,19],8) // true
+   averagePair([-1,0,3,4,5,6], 4.1) // false
+   averagePair([],4) // false

 ## Sliding Window Pattern